techdad/afpub/afpub-2017-lame-dns-draft-00.md

 Therefore, removing these lame records at the parent will have no further adverse affects on the child zone.

-In the case of partial lameness, where not *all* name-servers are found to be lame, the impact will be positive: The removal of failing delegations will result in no DNS failures, rather than partial.
+In the case of partial lameness, where not *all* nameservers are found to be lame, the impact will be positive: The removal of failing delegations will result in no DNS failures, rather than partial.

 ## Sample Operations Guide